Strategy11/formidable-forms/readme.txt

 = 4.11.05 =
 * New: Improved support for importing grid and table view content.
 * Fix: The update and preview buttons in the form builder would wrap to two lines for some longer translations including German and Dutch.

-= 4.11.04 =
-* New: The first field with an error will now automatically get focus when a form is submitted for better accessibility and improved user experience.
-* Fix: The reply to value of an email would default to the admin email instead of the from email when a shortcode with an empty result was used.
-* Fix: When switching between the dropdown and text lookup types, the watch lookup option not properly toggle back on.
-* Fix: The autocomplete page dropdown was not consistent with other styles.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>